Covering half-grids with lines and planes: Introduction

 \begin{mydef}[Half-grids] Let $S_1, S_2$ be two subsets of $\R$ of sizes $n$ and $m$ respectively, where $m \leq n$.
 Suppose $S_1=\{a_0, a_1, \cdots, a_{n-1}\}$ and $S_2=\{b_0, b_1, \cdots, b_{m-1}\}$, with $a_0 < a_1 < \cdots < a_{n-1}$ and $b_0 < b_1 < \cdots < b_{m-1}$.
 Then the half-grid $\mathcal{H}$ defined by $S_1$ and $S_2$ is the set of points $(a_i,b_j)$ such that $(m-1)i+(n-1)j \leq (m-1)(n-1)$.
 The \textit{vertex} of a half-grid $\cH$ is the point $(a_0,b_0)$.
 The lines $x=a_0$ and $y=b_0$ together form the \textit{boundary} of $\cH$, and all other points are interior points. \end{mydef}

-Note that an $n \times n$ half-grid is a special kind of conical grid, and it is easy to see that all points of a conical grid of order $n$ can be covered $k$ times by using $nk$ lines; repeat $k$ times each line of the form $y = a_i$.
+Note that an $n \times n$ half-grid is a special kind of conical grid, and it is easy to see, by repeating $k$ times each line of the form $y=a_i$, that all points of a conical grid of order $n$ can be covered $k$ times using $nk$ lines.
 We prove the following general lower bound.

 \begin{thm} Let $\Gamma$ be a conical grid of order $n$.
 The minimum number of lines required to cover every point in $\Gamma$ at least $k$ times is at least $nk\left(1-\frac{1}{e}-O(\frac{1}{n}) \right)$. \end{thm}